vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/data_layer.md

 For the majority of use casesinvolving custom visualizations, we recommend that you try using the [Execute component](50_custom__component.md) first.
 If it does not meet your requirements, you can always go back to using DataLayer.

-DataLayer obtains data from your project either using AFM+ResultSpec or Visualization URI.
+DataLayer obtains data from your workspace either using AFM+ResultSpec or Visualization URI.
 You can use that data, for example, to create a visualization that is not a part of the GoodData UI SDK.

 ![Data layer](assets/data_layer_diagram.png)